Local Small Business Stories

 years, Roberta Page for nearly the same amount of time and Jaime Rea

-“I like people,” said Taylor.
+“I like people,” said Taylor, not too long before retiring.
 “I get along with everyone.
 If they

 don’t like me, they move out (laughs).
 I do have some very old friends